danchoi/docrails_kindle/README.markdown

 # docrails_kindle

 This gem lets you generate a Kindle version of the [Ruby on Rails Guides][railsguide] with working section and article navigation.

 [railsguide]:http://guides.rubyonrails.org/

 ![screen](https://github.com/danchoi/docrails_kindle/raw/master/images/screen1-sm.gif)

+The DocRails project does provide its own experimental Rake task to generate a Kindle version of the Rails Guides.
+However, its new section and article navigation doesn't work correctly.

 ## Download Guide